 Moving from the legacy Microsoft solution provided ABC Commercial with an opportunity to take advantage of the Rapid Application Development that Ruby on Rails provides out of the box.

-Firstly, the speed of development during the main development cycle resulted in many long-desired features be included.
-This included a full visual re design of the ABC Shop Online in the closing weeks of the development process.
+Firstly, the speed of development during the main development cycle resulted in many long-desired features being included.
+This included a full visual redesign of the ABC Shop Online in the closing weeks of the development process.

 Thirdly, as new features can be requested, implemented, and released within a very short period, the ABC were able to service feature requests that had been in the queue for months and years, with little cost and a tight feedback cycle between stakeholders and developers.